People

 Outside of research, I enjoy learning how to cook new cuisines and making combat robots.

-I am a PhD student in the MIT department of Mechanical Engineering.
+I am a PhD candidate in the MIT Department of Mechanical Engineering.

 My research focuses on the use of precision measurements to experimentally access quantum gravity regime.
-Currently, I am working on quantum-limited laser stabilization and feedback cooling of macroscopic mechanical oscillators.
+Currently, I am working on enhancing the sensitivity of angular motion readout toward measurement-based feedback cooling of macroscopic torsional oscillators.

 Before coming to MIT, I received B.E. and M.E. degrees in Mechanical Engineering from Tokyo Tech and the University of Tokyo, respectively.
 Then, I completed my military duty at KAIST as a research associate.
 My previous research centered around ultrafast lasers, frequency combs, and microengineering.